datalayer-examples/jupyterlab-extensions-example/docs/env-dev.md

 open http://localhost:8888/lab
 ```

-If you have built jupyterlab from source.
-Run and watch jupyterlab in `shell 2` and look at the remote entry javascript, a webpack5 feature.
+If you have built jupyterlab from source, run and watch jupyterlab in `shell 2` and look at the remote entry javascript, a webpack5 feature.

 ```bash
 conda activate jupyterlabextensions && \